Welcome to the HeLP-Diabetes website www.HeLP-Diabetes.org.uk (the "Website").

 - If we choose to share aggregate anonymised information with business contacts and partners;

 - Where disclosure is made with your consent.

-You have the right to see the personal data (as defined in the Data Protection Act 1998) that we keep about you (if any), on receipt of a written request, verification of your identity, and payment of a fee of £10.
-If you are concerned that any information we hold on you is incorrect please contact us via the details in paragraph 11 below.
+You have the right to see the personal data (as defined in the General Data Protection Regulation) that we keep about you (if any), on receipt of a written request and verification of your identity, free of charge.

 11. Contact us